vgmstream/vgmstream/README.md

 (ex.- may define *@COMPOSER* for multiple tracks).
 It only reads up to current *filename* though, so any *@TAG* below would be ignored.

-Playlist formatting should follow player's config.
+Playlist title formatting should follow player's config.
 ASCII or UTF-8 tags work.

 *GLOBAL_COMMAND*s currently can be:
 - *AUTOTRACK*: sets *%TRACK* tag automatically (1..N as files are encountered